-When you vote by proxy, you authorize our officers listed on the proxy card to vote your shares on your behalf as you direct.
+When you vote by proxy, you authorize our officers listed on the proxy card to vote your shares of our common stock on your behalf as you direct.
 In the absence of such direction, your shares will be voted:

-- FOR the election of each of the nominees for director named in Proposal 1; - FOR the ratification of the appointment of Ernst & Young as the Company's independent registered public accountants for the fiscal year ending December 31, 2018 in Proposal 2; - FOR the approval of the compensation paid to the NEOs for 2017 in Proposal 3; and - FOR the frequency of three years for the Company's Say-On-Pay vote in Proposal 4.
+- FOR the election of each of the nominees for director named in Proposal 1; - FOR the ratification of the appointment of Ernst & Young as the Company's independent registered public accountants for the fiscal year ending December 31, 2019 in Proposal 2; and - FOR the approval of the compensation paid to the NEOs for 2018 in Proposal 3.